JArmandoG/AWS_CodeTests/README.md

 # First approach to using Pulumi for AWS IaC deployments with Python

 ## First steps:

 Get Pulumi access keys for deployment

 !
 Use a virtual environment.
-At the end do
+Pip Freeze:

-´´´pip freeze | tee requirements.txt´´´
+`pip freeze | tee requirements.txt`

+To-Do: AWS s3 log aggregator

 ---